TitanDvd/generic_table/README.md

     new Column('Stock')
 );
 ```
-`Column`'s constructor first argument is a string in representation of the label of the column, the second parameter is the `database column name` but, if there is no second argument, the engine will use the `snake case` of columns label for `database column name`.
+The first argument of `Column` constructor is a string in representing the the column label, the second parameter is the `database column name` but, if there is no second argument, the engine will use the `snake case` of the column label for the `database column name`.
 For example `SubDepartment` will be mapped to `sub_department` case using the `Str::snake()` method.
-Also you can use defined relationships to render the value of a column in the relationship.
+You can also use defined relationship columns.
 For example:
 ```php
 $this->columns = ColumnCollection::make(
 	new  Column('Id'),